Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

         ...
     }

-The actual timer finish handler has been declared as follow, the player exit the invincible mode, the sprite has been changed back to running, the 2D collider's ``isTrigger`` property switches back to true thus the player will no longer has a volume, and will go through other objects when colliding and lastly change the horizontal moving state back norma
+The actual timer finish handler has been declared as follow, the player exit the invincible mode, the sprite has been changed back to running, the 2D collider's ``isTrigger`` property switches back to true thus the player will no longer have a collision volume, and will go through other objects when colliding and lastly change the horizontal moving state back to normal.

 .. code-block:: C#